-Board Structure, Director Nominations and Qualifications
+Board Structure, Diversity, Director Nominations and Qualifications

 Our Board is divided into three classes for purposes of election.
 One class is elected at each Annual Meeting of Stockholders to serve for a three-year term.
-In connection with the Board's review of our Board leadership structure and the subsequent appointment of Jon Oringer as Executive Chairman and Stan Pavlovsky as Chief Executive Officer and member of the Board, in February 2020, the Board increased the size of the Board from six to seven directors, classified into three classes as follows: Jonathan Oringer, Rachna Bhasin and Stan Pavlovsky serve as a Class I directors with a term ending at the 2022 Annual Meeting of Stockholders; Deirdre Bigley and Jeff Epstein serve as Class II directors with a term ending at the 2020 Annual Meeting of Stockholders; and Thomas R. Evans and Paul J. Hennessy serve as Class III directors with a term ending at the 2021 Annual Meeting.
+In February 2020, the Board increased the size of the Board from six to seven directors and appointed Mr. Pavlovsky to the Board.
+In December 2020, the Board further increased the size of the Board from seven to eight directors and appointed Mr. Upshaw to the Board.
+The directors are classified into three classes as follows: Jonathan Oringer, Rachna Bhasin and Stan Pavlovsky each serve as a Class I director with a term ending at the 2022 Annual Meeting of Stockholders; Deirdre Bigley, Jeff Epstein and Alfonse Upshaw each serve as a Class II director with a term ending at the 2023 Annual Meeting of Stockholders; and Thomas R. Evans and Paul J. Hennessy each serve as a Class III director with a term ending at the 2021 Annual Meeting.